VladimirAlexiev/soml/owl2soml/README.md

 - If one instance has both types, it's processed only once
 - Anonymous (blank node) classes are ignored
 - It ignores instances of `schema:DataType` and that class itself (see [Datatypes](#datatypes) below)
-- Also ignores the classes `owl:Thing, owl:Nothing` that are not useful for querying
+- Also ignores classes `owl:Thing, owl:Nothing` that are not useful for querying.
+  (In contrast, it keeps `schema:Thing` which is the domain/nrage of useful props).

 Classes are processed as follows:
 - The chars `[-_.]` are removed from class & property local names in order to make valid GraphQL names.